fritzrehde/watchbind/README.md

 :-- | :--
 exit | Quit watchbind
-reload | Reload the input command manually, resets interval timer down | Go down one line (i.e. move cursor to the next line) down \<STEPS\> | Go down STEPS number of lines up | Go up one line (i.e. move cursor to the previous line) up \<STEPS\> | Go up STEPS number of lines first | Go to the first line last | Go to the last line select | Select line that cursor is currently on (i.e. add line that cursor is currently on to selected lines) unselect | Unselect line that cursor is currently on select-toggle | Toggle selection of line that cursor is currently on select-all | Select all lines unselect-all | Unselect all currently selected lines
-\<COMMAND\> | Execute shell command and block until command terminates
-\<COMMAND\> & | Execute shell command as background process, i.e. don't block until command terminates
+reload | Reload the input command manually, resets interval timer cursor down \<STEPS\> | Move cursor down STEPS number of lines cursor up \<STEPS\> | Move cursor up STEPS number of lines cursor first | Move cursor to the first line cursor last | Move cursor to the last line select | Select line that cursor is currently on (i.e. add line that cursor is currently on to selected lines) unselect | Unselect line that cursor is currently on toggle-selection | Toggle selection of line that cursor is currently on select-all | Select all lines unselect-all | Unselect all currently selected lines exec -- \<COMMAND\> | Execute shell command and block until command terminates exec -- \<COMMAND\> & | Execute shell command as background process, i.e. don't block until command terminates

 The shell command `COMMAND` will be executed in a subshell that has the environment variable `LINES` set to all selected lines or, if none are selected, the line the cursor is currently on.
 If multiple lines are selected, they will be separated by a newline in `LINES`.